ajv-validator/ajv/README.md

 Ajv does not support schemas and validated data that have circular references in objects.
 See [issue #802](https://github.com/epoberezkin/ajv/issues/802).

 An attempt to compile such schemas or validate such data would cause stack overflow (or will not complete in case of asynchronous validation).
-Untrusted data can lead to circular references, depending on the parser you use.
+Depending on the parser you use, untrusted data can lead to circular references.

 ##### Security risks of trusted schemas

 Some keywords in JSON Schemas can lead to very slow validation for certain data.
-These keywords include (but, most likely, not limited to):
+These keywords include (but may be not limited to):

 - `pattern` and `format` for large strings - use `maxLength` to mitigate
 - `uniqueItems` for large non-scalar arrays - use `maxItems` to mitigate